ev-dev/slack-custom-controls/README.md

 $ ./install
 ```

-To uninstall, run uninstall script from within the same directory.
+To uninstall, run `./uninstall` script from within the same directory.

-**Important:** _Install and uninstall scripts use relative paths._ Do **not** run from outside the repo's root directory.
+**Important:** _Install/Uninstall/Upgrade scripts use relative paths._ Do **not** run from outside the repo's root directory.
 Always `cd` into repo directory before running either script.

 **Note:** Scripts will ask for your password..This is because some users don't own their `/Applications` directory and therefore cannot perform file operations on the Slack.app contents files.